How to Become a Management Consultant: A Roadmap [updated 2022]

 If you’re a business or economics major, your coursework will help you develop the business knowledge you need to succeed in consulting.
 This coursework will also demonstrate you have the analytic skills needed to succeed in this field.

-If you’re a liberal arts major, you can still get a job in consulting.
+If you’re a liberal arts major, you can still get a consulting job.
 Reading business publications such as The Wall Street Journal, Business Week, or The Economist will help you develop an understanding of business issues.

 Take a few economics, finance, or business classes to get the background you need.
 Alternatively, you could take classes that have a strong analytic component, such as STEM, math, or engineering classes.

-These classes will show that you can handle the problem-solving work in consulting.
+Highlight these classes on your consulting resume and cover letter.
+They’ll show that you can handle the problem-solving work in consulting.
 The recruiting team will look at your grades in these classes.

 Extracurriculars are an opportunity to demonstrate your leadership skills.
 It’s better to get involved with fewer organizations but to take on leadership roles in the ones you’re involved in.